Working with Environments¶

 There are different types of environments available in a build place.
-It is noted that Build Place Environments would support only English Language despite multiple languages are activated in the Use Place.
 A build place is offered a quota of 2 environments.
 However, if there is a requirement for additional environments, customer can purchase maximum up to 6 environments (in 2 blocks).
 At a given time, there is also a limit to the number of environments of a specific type that can be ordered.
 These quotas can be seen in the Settings dialog in a Build Place.

 Customer can purchase additional Build Place environments at the time of onboarding or anytime after onboarding.
 The process of activating additional environments is mentioned below;